jeffdubo/bicycle-collisions/README.md

 7. Select **Close & Apply** from the Home tab.

 #### If you would like import updated or additional census information,
+1. Edit the [config_blank.py](data_processing/config_blank.py) file in the data_processing folder.
+Update the variable with your API key.You can get an API key at https://api.census.gov/data/key_signup.html.
+    ```
+    census_key = '[Enter your API key without the brackets]'
+    ```

+2. Save and close the file.
+Then rename it to config.py.
-1. Open a terminal window in the database directory and start Jupyter Notebook.
+3. Open a terminal window in the database directory and start Jupyter Notebook.
     ```
     jupyter notebook
     ```